France: Government

+From World War II until 2017, French politics was dominated by two politically opposed groupings: one left-wing, the French Section of the Workers' International, which was succeeded by the Socialist Party in 1969; and the other right-wing, the Gaullist Party, whose name changed over time to the Rally of the French People (1947), the Union of Democrats for the Republic (1958), the Rally for the Republic (1976), the Union for a Popular Movement (2007) and The Republicans (since 2015).
+In the 2017 presidential and legislative elections, the radical centrist party La République En Marche!
+(LREM) became the dominant force, overtaking both Socialists and Republicans.
+LREM's opponent in the second round of the 2017 and 2022 presidential elections was the growing far-right party National Rally (RN).
+Since 2020, The Ecologists have performed well in mayoral elections in major cities while on a national level, the New Ecological and Social People's Union was the second-largest voting block elected to the lower house in 2022.
+Right-wing populist RN became the largest opposition party in the National Assembly in 2022.

+The electorate is constitutionally empowered to vote on amendments passed by the Parliament and bills submitted by the president.
+Referendums have played a key role in shaping French politics and even foreign policy; voters have decided on such matters as Algeria's independence, the election of the president by popular vote, the formation of the EU, and the reduction of presidential term limits.

 Administrative divisions

-The French Republic is divided into 18 regions (located in Europe and overseas), five overseas collectivities, one overseas territory, one special collectivity – New Caledonia and one uninhabited island directly under the authority of the Minister of Overseas France – Clipperton.
+France is divided into 18 regions (located in Europe and overseas), five overseas collectivities, one overseas territory, one special collectivity (New Caledonia) and one uninhabited island (Clipperton) under the authority of the Minister of Overseas France.

 Regions

 Since 2016, France is divided into 18 administrative regions: 13 regions in metropolitan France (including Corsica), and five overseas.
 The regions are further subdivided into 101 departments, which are numbered mainly alphabetically.
 The department number is used in postal codes and was formerly used on vehicle registration plates.
-Among the 101 French departments, five (French Guiana, Guadeloupe, Martinique, Mayotte, and Réunion) are in overseas regions (ROMs) that are simultaneously overseas departments (DOMs), enjoying the same status as metropolitan departments and are thereby included in the European Union.
+Among the 101 French departments, five (French Guiana, Guadeloupe, Martinique, Mayotte, and Réunion) are in overseas regions that are simultaneously overseas departments, enjoying the same status as metropolitan departments and are thereby included in the European Union.

 The 101 departments are subdivided into 335 arrondissements, which are, in turn, subdivided into 2,054 cantons.
-These cantons are then divided into 36,658 communes, which are municipalities with an elected municipal council.
+These cantons are divided into 36,658 communes, which are municipalities with an elected municipal council.
 Three communes—Paris, Lyon and Marseille—are subdivided into 45 municipal arrondissements.

-The regions, departments and communes are all known as territorial collectivities, meaning they possess local assemblies as well as an executive.
-Today, arrondissements and cantons are merely administrative divisions.
-However, this was not always the case.
-Until 1940, the arrondissements were territorial collectivities with an elected assembly, but these were suspended by the Vichy regime and abolished by the Fourth Republic in 1946.